-Japan's economy has started picking up.
+Japan's economy has been picking up.

-Overseas economies have been moving out of the deceleration phase that had continued since last year and are gradually heading toward a pick-up.
-In this situation, exports have stopped decreasing.
+As for overseas economies, while the manufacturing sector continues to show a lackluster performance, they are gradually heading toward a pick-up as a whole.
+In this situation, exports have started picking up.
 Business fixed investment continues to show resilience in nonmanufacturing and appears to have stopped weakening on the whole.
 Public investment has continued to increase, and housing investment has generally been picking up.
-Private consumption has seen increased resilience, assisted by the improvement in consumer sentiment.
-Reflecting these developments in demand both at home and abroad, industrial production has stopped decreasing and signs of picking up have become increasingly evident.
+Private consumption has remained resilient, assisted by the improvement in consumer sentiment.
+Reflecting these developments in demand both at home and abroad, industrial production has been picking up.

-With regard to the outlook, Japan's economy is expected to return to a moderate recovery path, mainly against the background that domestic demand remains resilient due to the effects of monetary easing as well as various economic measures, and that growth rates of overseas economies gradually pick up.
+With regard to the outlook, Japan's economy is expected to return to a moderate recovery path, mainly against the background that domestic demand increases its resilience due to the effects of monetary easing as well as various economic measures, and that growth rates of overseas economies gradually pick up, albeit moderately.

-Exports are expected to pick up mainly against the background that growth rates of overseas economies gradually pick up.
+Exports are expected to pick up mainly against the background that growth rates of overseas economies gradually pick up, albeit moderately.
 As for domestic demand, public investment is expected to continue trending upward supported by the effects of various economic measures, and housing investment to continue to generally pick up.
 Business fixed investment is projected to follow a moderate increasing trend, partly due to investment related to disaster prevention and energy, as corporate profits head toward improvement.
-Private consumption is expected to remain resilient.
-Under these circumstances, industrial production is projected to pick up.
+Private consumption is expected to remain resilient, supported in part by improvement in the employment situation.
+Under these circumstances, industrial production is expected to increase moderately.